-Snickerdoodle Cupcakes are made with tender cake and fluffy buttercream, both with a hint of cinnamon, just like your favorite cookie.
+Snickerdoodle Cupcakes are made with tender, buttery cake and fluffy buttercream, both with a hint of cinnamon, just like your favorite cookie.
 This recipe is baked from scratch, and the result is absolutely beautiful.

 Snickerdoodle Cupcakes are loaded with cinnamon awesomeness and piled high with cinnamon cream cheese frosting.

 - Method: Baked

 - Diet: Vegetarian

 For the cupcakes

 - 1-½ cups all-purpose flour

 - 1-½ teaspoons ground cinnamon